dashingsoft/pyarmor/docs/questions.rst

   The old license is valid for ever.
 In this case need not upgrade old license to Pyarmor Basic license, just install Pyarmor 8.x, and using :command:`pyarmor-7` with old license.

-  Check :doc:`licenses` for more information about upgrading
+  Check :doc:`how-to/register` for more information about upgrading

 **If we upgrade the old license, will the current license expire? (no more available in terms of Pyarmor v7?**